rudyberends/homebridge-loxone-proxy/README.md

 Homebridge Dynamic Platform Plugin which exposes a Loxone System to Homekit.

 The plugin uses Loxone [Lxcommunicator](https://github.com/Loxone/lxcommunicator) to setup a websocket connection to a Loxone miniserver.
 It retrieves the loxone StructureFile and tries to map all items to HomeKit accessories.
+The websocket connection allows for realtime 2 way updates between Loxone and HomeKit.

 # Mapped Items
 The following list displays all supported itemtypes supported by this plugin.